bdorville/docker-kafka/README.md

-# docker-kafka
-Apache Kafka cluster with Docker
+# Apache Kafka cluster with Docker

+This project demonstrates how to create a Kafka cluster using Docker containers.

+It also contains sample producers and consumers.